-Now that we’ve agreed wearing ski goggles at night is good practice, you may wonder what type performs best.
+Now we’ve agreed that wearing ski goggles at night is good practice, you might wonder what type performs best.

 Clear goggles are good for night skiing.
 Goggles with a VLT of 60% or more are ideal for skiing at night.
 These goggles compensate for the lack of natural daylight by allowing more ambient light to reach your eyes, improving visibility in low-light areas.

 Let’s go over why VLT is so essential.

 What Is VLT In Ski Goggles?
 (Visible Light Transmission)